About the Bird Golf Schools

-We offer sites that are amongst the world’s finest, beginning with Wild Horse Pass Resort & Spa in Phoenix, Arizona, a first-class golf resort and our West Coast flagship golf school.
+We offer sites that are amongst the world’s finest, beginning with Sheraton Grand at Wild Horse Pass in Phoenix, Arizona, a first-class golf resort and our West Coast flagship golf school.
+It is the only hotel in North America, and 1 of 24 Sheraton hotels worldwide, to receive the very prestigious Grand designation by Sheraton.
 In every conceivable way, Wild Horse Pass is the perfect location for your golf school.
 With 36 holes of Championship golf, luxury accommodations, state of the art Spa facilities, fabulous dining options, Equestrian center and vistas that will amaze you, this is the ultimate golf school location.
 Fine artwork and culture of the local Pima and Maricopa tribes are elegantly woven into every aspect of this beautiful resort.

 The Classic Club in Palm Springs is often called the best golf facility in the desert.
 Host of the 2007, 2008 and 2009 PGA tour Bob Hope Chrysler Classic, this amazing golf course is superlative in all ways.
 Our hotel partner for your Palm Springs golf schools is at the AAA, four diamond Hyatt Regency Resort and Spa.
 Both facilities have been the recipient of several awards and accolades and offer the finest in Southern California hospitality.